mlwin-de/relational_pattern_benchmarking/README.md

 - `scipy` (somewhat recent version)
 - `sklearn` (somewhat recent version)
 - `torch` 1.5
+- The evaluated GraIL is based on python 2.6 and its related librares corresponds to python 2.6.
+- The rest of methods where compatible to python 3.9 and torch 1.10.

 ## Usage
-See ``https://github.com/mlwin-de/relational_pattern_benchmarking/code`` for generation of datasets and and ``https://github.com/mlwin-de/relational_pattern_benchmarking/blob/master/hyperparams.txt`` for evaluation examples.
+See ``https://github.com/mlwin-de/relational_pattern_benchmarking/code`` for generation of datasets and and ``https://github.com/mlwin-de/relational_pattern_benchmarking/blob/master/hyperparams.txt`` for running evaluation examples.